SilkRose/Pony/stories/heartbeat-hotel/heartbeat-hotel.md

 I think for a second even though I already know the answer.
 "I'd love to visit the hotel and relax before talking, if that's alright?"

-Pinkie nods before opening her hooves and lying [LAY IS TRANSITIVE.
-WHEN INTRANSITIVE, USE LIE] back.
+Pinkie nods before opening her hooves and lying back.
 I take her invitation and lay my head down on her chest.
 She closes her hooves around me, completing the ensemble.

 I'm now staying at the Heartbeat Hotel.
 Pinkie named it as such after we cuddled a few times.
 This is something I noticed she did a lot between us.
 It was cute; it was *her*.